lancewood1/cloud-native-course-errata/README.md

   it is already using "Spring Boot 1.5.x"
 - What are three ways to config Spring bean?
 What are the use cases for each scheme?
+- What are the 4 major features Spring Boot provide?
 - Add "message" property to application.yml (or application.properties)
 - Use different port (instead of default port of 8080) by setting "server.port" property